 Assess door and window frames.
 Look for areas where heat might escape.
 Identify and caulk any cracks on the interior and exterior, and confirm weather stripping is intact.

 Winterize the sprinkler system.
 Shut off your water and open the valves to drain the pipes.
 (Any water trapped inside can freeze over the winter months and create larger irrigation issues.)
 Wrap any above-ground piping and sprinkler heads in foam insulation to protect them long-term.

 Service your hot tub.
-Hot tubs are one of the most searched-for amenities.
+Hot tubs are one of the most-booked amenities.
 To keep yours running for winter guests, drain the water first.
 Remove and clean the filters before refilling.
 Invest in a well-insulated cover to moderate the water temperature and keep heat from escaping.
 As guests come and go, keep water levels consistent and have ice melt or sand on hand for the surrounding pathways.